 October Glory® Red Maple has green leaves following the attractive red flowers which are one of the earliest signs of spring for us in the Northeast.
 The fall color of October Glory® is a deep rich red and occurs 2 weeks later than other cultivars.
 The glossy dark green leaves with red stems have 3-5 lobes and are 3-6” across.
 This plant species plays larval host to the coral hairstreak butterfly.
 October Glory® is an oval-shaped, wet site tolerant tree was found by our father, William Flemer III and has proved to be one of the best cultivars for Southern hot summers.

 Redpointe® ('Frank Jr') Red Maple is an attractive introduction of this very adaptable native tree, developed by J Frank Schmidt and Son Nursery in Oregon.
 They chose this selection because of its broad but upswept branching pyramidal habit.
-Acer rubrum Redpointe® has a strong central leaded and leathery dark green foliage.
+Acer rubrum Redpointe® has a strong central leader and leathery dark green foliage.
 The crowning glory is the vivid red early fall color, followed by a regular tidy silhouette in winter.
 One of the fastest growing Red Maples in the marketplace.